earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api04-intro-to-JSON-structure.md

 ## Review

-Remember that in the first lesson in this module, we discussed **REST**ful APIs.
+Remember that in the first lesson in this module, you learned about **REST**ful APIs.
-We explored the concept of a **request** and then a subsequent **response**.
-The **request** to an **REST**ful API is composed of a URL and the associated parameters required to access a particular subset of the data that we wish to access.
+You explored the concept of a **request** and then a subsequent **response**.
+The **request** to an **REST**ful API is composed of a URL and the associated parameters required to access a particular subset of the data that you wish to access.

 When you send the request, the web API returns one of the following:

- 1. The data that we requested or
+ 1. The data that you requested or
- 2. A *failed to return* message which tells us that something was wrong with our request.
+ 2. A *failed to return* message which tells us that something was wrong with your request.

 ## About JSON